MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

   - "multiple"
 ---
 # Install and use Visual Studio behind a firewall or proxy server
-When you install and use Visual Studio, there might be scenarios in which you'll want to "whitelist" domain URLs as trusted.
+When you install and use Visual Studio, there might be scenarios in which you'll want to "whitelist" some domain URLs.

 ## Installing Visual Studio
 Because the Visual Studio Installer downloads files from various domains and their download servers, here are the domain URLs that you might want to whitelist as trusted in your deployment scripts.